 Fund manager charge

 The amount charged by fund managers depends on the investments you choose.
-These charges are known as the ongoing charges figure (OCF) or total expense ratio (TER) and represent the annual cost of managing your investments.
+These charges are known as the ongoing charges figure (OCF) and represent the annual cost of managing your investments.
 Go to Choose your investments to read more on fund manager charges.